sphinx-doc/sphinx/tests/roots/test-directive-collapsible/index.rst

    Default section summary line

-.. collapsible:: Custom summary line for the collapsible content
+.. collapsible:: Custom summary line for the collapsible content:

    Collapsible sections can also have custom summary lines